-Completion of a related Bachelor's degree and 3 years of related experience, including 1 year of supervisory experience, and experience in safety, firearms and evidence collection and presentation.
+Typically, the above is obtained through the completion of a related Bachelor's degree and 3 years of related experience, including experience in safety, firearms and evidence collection and presentation.

 Equivalent combinations of education and experience will be considered.

 ADDITIONAL REQUIREMENTS